 - Motor vehicle collisions: In almost all automobile collisions, the heads of the occupants are forcibly snapped back and forth, exposing the neck and head to severe harm.
 Seat belts and other restraints frequently don’t provide enough safety.

-- Falls: People who trip and fall frequently land on their upper or lower spines and falls from great heights can result in life-threatening injuries.
+- Falls: People who trip and fall frequently land on their upper or lower spines, and falls from great heights can result in life-threatening injuries.

-- ATV/Bike Crashes: Even though the property is marked as being off-limits to recreational vehicles, proprietors may still be responsible for injuries received in this way, especially if the victim was a kid or has previously visited the place.
+- ATV/Bike Crashes: Even though the property is marked as off-limits to recreational vehicles, proprietors may still be responsible for injuries received this way, especially if the victim was a kid or has previously visited the place.
 ATV rollovers and off-road motorcycle accidents are two examples of this.

 Damages To Recover

-Contact Our Riverside Paralysis Attorney
+Contact our Riverside Paralysis Attorney